 The only issue here is the price.
 While the fan is more efficient, the selector is better, and the construction and other factors are equal to the Power XL, the price is enough higher it’s hard to recommend, since it’s not THAT much better.

 A smidge too pricey

 The only real draw of this one is its Gotham Steel made surface, but that’s a pretty solid draw all on its own.
 The ceramic coating is the same that goes into Gotham Steel’s excellent nonstick cookware, and it really helps to make this smokeless grill easy to use and (especially) to clean.

-The overall performance is fine, largely relying on the nonstick materials to keep smoke from flaring up.
+The overall performance is fine, largely relying on the nonstick materials to keep smoke from flaring up which in some sense grilling on this unit is like raclette grilling because you can use this for open grilling cheese and other meats.
 It’s not as efficient at this as other models, but does passably well, and at a lower price than several other of the infrared heating models.

 This strikes a bit of a difference in both price and performance between the Philips Avance and Chefman models, with a quick heating element that can set to four vague temperatures: warm, low, medium, and high.